MontiCore/monticore/docs/DevelopedLanguages.md

 <!-- (c) https://github.com/MontiCore/monticore -->
-# Languages and Language Components that have been developed with MontiCore
+# Languages and Language Components Developed with MontiCore

 The MontiCore language workbench has been under development already for a while and of course has been used by our group to develop many other languages.
-Not all of those languages are of publicly available and some of these languages are equipped with tools based on MontiCore 5.
+Not all of those languages are publicly available and some of these languages are equipped with tools based on MontiCore 5.

 Some of these languages are monolithic, others are composed of each other.
-The available languages can also be used for adaptation, extension, and composition
+The available languages can also be used for adaptation, extension, and composition.

 Please also have a look at our literature references for further information on many of the languages.